ligato/docs/docs/user-guide/concepts.md

 ## Key-Value Store Overview

-This section describes how the Ligato vpp-agent interworks with KV stores.
+This section describes how the Ligato vpp-agent interworks with KV data stores.

 !!!
 Note
-    There are a number of similar terms in this documentation and elsewhere used to define what is essentially a data or database of key-value pairs or more generally structured data objects.
-These terms include but are not limited to KV database, KVDB, KV data and so on.
-We will use the term `KV store` in this section as this is the term used by [etcd](https://etcd.io), the most widely deployed key-value store in used today.
+    There are a number of similar terms in this documentation and elsewhere used to define what is essentially a data store or database of key-value pairs or more generally structured data objects.
+These terms include but are not limited to KV database, KVDB, KV store and so on.
+We will use the term `KV data store` in this section and elsewhere in the documentation.

-    `Connector` is a term that applies to any plugin providing access or connectivity to an external entity such as a KVDB.
+    `Connector` is a term that applies to any plugin providing access or connectivity to an external entity such as a KV data store.
 The etcd plugin is considered a connector.

-### Why the KV Store?
+### Why the KV Data Store?

-The vpp-agent uses an external KV store for several reasons:
+The vpp-agent uses an external KV data store for several reasons:

  - persist the desired state of the VPP/Linux configuration
  - serve as a mechanism to store and export certain VPP statistics
- - exploit the `"watch"` paradigm for distributed configuration management in which the client (i.e. vpp-agent) listens for and processes config changes maintained in a KV store.
+ - exploit the `"watch"` paradigm for distributed configuration management in which the client (i.e. vpp-agent) listens for and processes config changes maintained in a KV data store.
 This same approach is incorporated into other configuration systems such as [confd](https://confd.io)

 Each vpp-agent is defined with a label known as the `microservice label`.
-Just as kubernetes uses labels attached to objects (e.g. pods) to group resources with certain common attributes (e.g. these pods with this label are part of this service), Ligato uses the [microservice label][microservce label] to group vpp-agents watching for KV store config changes with a common prefix, a "watch key" if you will.
+Just as Kubernetes uses labels attached to objects (e.g. pods) to group resources with certain common attributes (e.g. these pods with this label are part of this service), Ligato uses the [microservice label][microservice-label] to group vpp-agents watching for KV data store config changes with a common prefix, a "watch key" if you will.

 What are the mechanics of this?
 First we take `/vnf-agent/` and combine it with the microservice label (using `vpp1` as an example) to form `/vnf-agent/vpp1`.
-This might look familiar because it is in fact part of the key associated with a configuration value maintained inside a KV store.
+This might look familiar because it is in fact part of the key associated with a configuration value maintained inside a KV data store.

 Once again, here is the key for a [VPP interface][vpp-keys]:

 ```
 /vnf-agent/vpp1/config/vpp/v2/interfaces/<name>
 ```
-Next, the vpp-agent watches for any config changes in the KV store with a matching watch key prefix.
-In the figure below, vpp-agent 1 on the left with a microservice label = `vpp1` will only watch for config changes with a matching prefix of `/vnf-agent/vpp1/`. vpp-agent 1 does not care about nor is it watching KV store config data with a prefix of `/vnf-agent/vpp2/`
+Next, the vpp-agent watches for any config changes in the KV data store with a matching watch key prefix.
+In the figure below, vpp-agent 1 on the left with a microservice label = `vpp1` will only watch for config changes with a matching prefix of `/vnf-agent/vpp1/`. vpp-agent 1 does not care about nor is it watching KV data store config data with a prefix of `/vnf-agent/vpp2/`

 [![KVDB_microservice_label](../img/user-guide/kvdb-microservice-label.png)](https://www.draw.io/?state=%7B%22ids%22:%5B%221ShslDzO9eDHuiWrbWkxKNRu-1-8w8vFZ%22%5D,%22action%22:%22open%22,%22userId%22:%22109151548687004401479%22%7D#Hligato%2Fdocs%2Fmaster%2Fdocs%2Fimg%2Fuser-guide%2Fkvdb-microservice-label.xml)